 - Gifted brings luck to a new home.

 - If we carry a handful of leaves in the bag, or put the whole plant in our work environment, this will ensure our wealth and good fortune;

 - If instead we create small bags and distribute them in the various rooms of our house, we will be assured of his precious protection and we will also have restored the harmony between the rooms;

 - Finally, if you wish good luck to your loved ones, just give them a plant to keep at home.

-In the field of magic, basil is often used to smooth out the disagreements between lovers; its scent causes an immediate attraction and sympathy between two people.
+In magic, basil is often used to smooth out disagreements between lovers; its scent causes an immediate attraction and sympathy between two people.

 If worn on, it attracts wealth and health: giving a basil plant is like giving a powerful lucky charm and a faithful ally for health!